How To Record PowerPoint Presentations With Audio: Two Simple Methods Explained Step by Step

 1. Click Manage Narration.

-Manage Narration
+The Manage Narration button

 2. Click Record Audio.

-Record Audio
+The Record Audio button

 3. Now, you can start recording, save, or cancel the changes you’ve made, and preview your presentation.
-When you click Start Record, that button will change to Next Slide or Next Animation, offering you an easy transition between slides – as though you were delivering the lecture live on a projector.
+When you click Start Record, that button will change to Next Slide or Next Animation, offering you an easy transition between slides – as though you were delivering the lecture live using a projector.
 Each of your live clicks will automatically preserve those specific timings for slides and animations.

 iSpring Suite Audio Editor

-1. Click Save & Close to save your recording.
+4. Click Save & Close to save your recording.

 Convert text to speech